hitvisc/hitvisc/TUTORIAL-en.md

 - the number of current tasks that were previously sent to the computing node and for which results have not yet been received,
 - the total number of tasks completed by the node,
 - the computing node access mode.
-The ability to edit the node name is available for computing nodes.
+For computing nodes added by the user, the node name and type can be edited.

 ### Test resources